david-polak/nodal-background/README.md

 #### `simMaxDistance: number, default: 150`
 Maximum distance between two nodes for the interaction to be calculated.
-Higher numbers are more computationally expensive and create a more connected graph, whereas lower values produce less connection lines between nodes.
+Higher numbers are more computationally expensive and create a more connected graph, whereas lower values produce fewer connection lines between nodes.

 #### `simMinDistance: number, default: 3`
 Minimum distance between two nodes for the interaction to be calculated.